0 hidden charges. 0 forex

 American Investments Reign Supreme

 Investing brings with it a wealth of opportunities.
 Growing up in India, it is hard not to notice the innovative ways people earn money.
 Whether it’s real estate, gold jewellery or art – if there’s a way to make money from the asset under consideration - Indians look into it.
-Foreign investments, and US stocks, in particular, are, therefore, no different.
+Therefore, foreign investments, particularly US stocks, are no different.

 Endless Investment Opportunities

-Today, we use a host of services and products brought to us by many brands, several of which aren’t listed on Indian stock exchanges.
+Today, we use many services and products brought to us by many brands, several of which aren’t listed on Indian stock exchanges.
 These companies provide opportunities for wealth creation, given their global status.
-Since many of these companies are American (think Microsoft/ MSFT, Amazon/ AMZN and Johnson & Johnson/ JNJ), investing in them is worthwhile.
+Since many of these companies are American (think Microsoft/ MSFT, Amazon/ AMZN, and Johnson & Johnson/ JNJ), investing in them is worthwhile.
 Trading in such US stocks from India can help you boost the overall returns of your investment portfolio.

 Three Cheers for Geographical Diversification